ZoomyCat/ghmd-ccs/info/clone-ghmd-ccs.md

 git clone git@github.com:edge226/ghmd-ccs.git
 ```

-### Direct links?:
+### Direct links:

-Direct links are available from the main [ghmd-ccs](http://edge226.github.io/ghmd-ccs/) website at the top of the page.
+Direct links are available at the top of the page.